Adrionor/Proyecto_final/README.md

 ## API

-To run the api open a command window and use the next command
+To run the api open a command window and use the next command positioned in the C:\Users\USERNAME\Proyecto_final\proyecto_final\
 ```python
 uvicorn main:app --reload
 ```